 For all of you out there who have been hoping and wishing (and praying) that I would create templates of some of the classics, today is your lucky day.
 This DC-8-61 falls solidly into the “classics” category, and I’m thinking that it will fit in nicely beside my existing L-1011 and 727 templates over on my online store.
 It’s a template that I’ve been looking forward to creating for quite some time, and I’m really excited to have it finished and posted here to the blog.

-And I know – you’re probably just dying to know why I started with the -61 series first, since it was actually the DC-8-50 which was the most popular.
+And I know – you’re probably just dying to know why I started with the -61 series first.
+Especially since it was actually the DC-8-50 which was the most popular.
+The DC-8-73 was the best looking IMHO.

 The honest truth is that there has been somebody who has been waiting patiently (over a year at least) for me to create this specific version.
 Basically, I just felt really bad for making him wait for so long, so I decided to roll up my sleeves and get it done.
 And I’m really glad that I did, because just like the 727 template that I created earlier this year, this one brought back waves of nostalgia that I didn’t know that I had in me anymore.